Top 6 Attractions in Kuala Kangsar (2024)

 Kuala Kangsar is home to many beautiful mosques, but the Ubudiah Mosque is undoubtedly one of the most stunning.
 The mosque was ordered to be built in 1913 by Sultan Idris Murshidal Azam Shah after he recovered from his illness, but he sadly never got to see the completed mosque before he passed away.

-However, his legacy lives on in this beautiful building, which has become one of the most popular Kuala Kangsar attractions.
+However, his legacy lives on in this beautiful building, which has become one of the most popular attractions in Kuala Kangsar.
 Visitors from all over Malaysia come to admire the mosque’s magnificent architecture and spectacular setting, nestled in the hill station of Kuala Kangsar.

 The mosque is gorgeous, with its beautiful white domes and stunning minarets.
-It is not only one of the gorgeous Kuala Kangsar attractions but also one of Malaysia’s most beautiful mosques.
+It is not only one of the gorgeous attractions in Kuala Kangsar but also one of Malaysia’s most beautiful mosques.
 So, if you’re ever in Kuala Kangsar, check out the Ubudiah Mosque.
 You won’t be disappointed!

 A patisserie near Victoria Bridge sells freshly baked bread and Milo Kepal, a mildly sweet, iced treat made with one of Malaysian’s favourite drinks, Milo.
 You can take a break while observing the sight of the bridge.